shea08/shea08.github.io/illnessanddisability.md

 Did you know that many people in our world die from treatable illness?

-According to the World Health Organization (WHO) <a href=”https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death”<a> “More than half of all deaths in low-income countries in 2016 were caused by communicable diseases, maternal causes, conditions arising during pregnancy and childbirth, and nutritional deficiencies.” </a>
+According to the World Health Organization (WHO) <a href="https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death" <a> “More than half of all deaths in low-income countries in 2016 were caused by communicable diseases, maternal causes, conditions arising during pregnancy and childbirth, and nutritional deficiencies.” </a>

 ## Questions to Ponder